Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *“There can be no hope in this hell, no hope at all.”*

 - You have :d20-disadv: **Disadvantage** on all attack rolls and ability checks.
-- Whenever you regain hit point, the amount total is halved.
+- Whenever you regain Hit Point, the amount total is halved.
 This does not affect the progress in which **Meltdown** can be ended early.
 - You are resistant to Psychic damage.
 - Your speed is halved.